Tech

 March 8, 2014

-In version 5.2.0, ACD statistics have been reworked to provide more detailed insights at the user level, making it easier for agents to track their performance.
-Users who are part of an ACD can access a link to the wallboard, which now updates in real-time through websockets, ensuring immediate visibility of incoming calls.
+ACD statistics have been reworked in version 5.2.0 to provide more detailed insights at the user level, making it easier for agents to track their performance.
+Users who are part of an ACD can access a link to the wallboard, which now updates in real-time through WebSockets, ensuring immediate visibility of incoming calls.
 The wallboard shows call statistics, including total and average call durations, hold time, idle time, and per-agent performance.
 It also displays the history of recent calls.
 The web-based wallboard is platform-independent, accessible from any device, and supports remote access, making it ideal for home offices and mobile agents.

+We have reworked the ACD statistics in 5.2.0 that were already available at domain level, but we made the information available at the user-level.
+This requires the user is part of the ACD.
 The user can click on a link at the left side of the screen.
 For each ACD where the user is a member, a link for that ACD is shown.
 Only one ACD is shown at a time.

 Derniers articles